Engineering Management MSc

 The ‘With work placement’ opportunity2 enables you to apply in semester 1 for an optional work placement of up to 12 months, extending the duration of your master’s to 24 months.
 The placement provides an opportunity for you to develop expertise and experience in your chosen field with the aim of enhancing your employability upon graduation.
 The work placement would take place in semesters 3, 4 and 5.

 Please note that the optional placement modules incur an additional tuition fee of £4,000.
 Placement opportunities may also be subject to additional costs, visa requirements being met, subject to availability and/or competitive application.
 Work placements are not guaranteed but you will benefit from the support of our Talent Team in trying to find and secure an opportunity.
-Please note that the optional placement modules incur an additional fee of £4,000.
 Find out more about the work placement option.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.